FameHouseWorld.com

 Nearest Metro Kalighat Metro Station (0.8 km)

-Disclaimer: All data is compiled from publicly to be had data, verified news reviews (2019-2025), and on-ground observations.
-Property valuations are estimates primarily based on market fees.
-Interior details are based totally on authenticated media visits; non-public regions appreciate privacy barriers.
-Details may also alternate over the years.
+Disclaimer: All data is compiled from publicly available sources, verified news reports, and on-ground observations.
+Property valuations are estimates based on current market rates.
+Interior details are based on authenticated media visits; private areas respect privacy limitations.
+Details may change over time.

 Location & Neighborhood: Heart of Kalighat, Kolkata